Signal analyses with optiSLang and Statistics on Structures

 Optimization in turbomachinery is a challenging task due to demanding numerical CFD simulations.
 Using sensitivity analysis, meta-modeling techniques and optimization on Response Surfaces will enable you to design turbo machines with acceptable numerical effort.
 The efficiency of the approach becomes even more relevant when several operating points should be taken into account.
 The basis for such an analysis is a well parametrized geometry and an automated workflow which will be both presented in this webinar.
 The parametrized geometry is provided by CFturbo and the workflow is set up in ANSYS optiSLang using different Solvers like PumpLinx and CFX in ANSYS Workbench.
 As an example, the analysis of a pump and a radial turbo compressor will be presented.

 Optimal layout of electric machines using Motor-CAD and ANSYS optiSLang

 A linkage between Motor-CAD and optiSLang has been created to provide a world leading optimization procedure for the design of rotating electric machines.
 Typically, optimization procedures for electric machines focus on evaluating each candidate design at a single operating condition considering only electromagnetic effects, this causes many challenges and often leads to a sub-optimal design.

-The Motor-CAD-optiSLang workflow allows engineers to evaluate candidate designs across the full operating speed range, considering both peak and continuous torque & power characteristics, using state-of-the-art electromagnetic and thermal modelling techniques.
-In addition, the efficiency and performance of candidate designs over drive cycles can be optimised.
-Multi-core analysis is used to provide a significant speed improvement to the solution, while the cutting-edge design space analysis techniques contained within optiSLang enable the optimum design to be found quickly and reliably..
+The Motor-CAD-optiSLang workflow allows engineers to evaluate candidate designs across the full operating speed range, considering both peak and continuous torque/power characteristics, using state-of-the-art electromagnetic and thermal modeling techniques.
+In addition, the efficiency and performance of considered designs regarding drive cycles can be optimized.
+Multi-core analysis is used to provide a significant speed improvement to the solution, while the cutting-edge design space analysis techniques contained within optiSLang enable the optimum design to be found quickly and reliably.